A little bit about me, the mechanic

 I promised it would.
 Each tune up is painstakingly thorough.
 I strive to complete each repair within the time frame that I specify.
-However, on rare occasions I may have to stretch that limit in order to accomodate the ordering of parts from distant suppliers.
+However, on some occasions I may have to stretch that limit in order to accomodate the ordering of parts from distant suppliers.
 If I can get the bike back to like-new condition, I will.
 Update: Covid-19 is putting the wrench to many service business.
 Many parts are hard to come by and in addition more and more people want to ride.
 This is straining many bike service shops to the max.
 Please be patient.

 Please connect with me soon to receive the same service I provide to my own bike.